SoorajModi/Ewok/README.md

 Next, I would also want to render other parts of the API such as the Films, Starships, Vehicles, Species, Planets, and link them to each other.
 Ie. Luke Skywalker should link to all his vehicles.

+Further, I have used ESLint and created one test for the application.
+However, I was fairly lax with how strictly I was adhering to AirBnB's coding standard, and would want to reduce that in the future.
+As well, I would add more tests to this project to help automate testing instead of doing it manually each time.

 Finally, I want to improve my routing, I currently use the `/character/:id` however I want to change that to `/name-of-character`.